modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 ## What is Modern Web?

-A few years ago we started the [Open Web Components](https://open-wc.org/) project.
+A few years ago we started the \*[Open Web Components](https://open-wc.org/) project.
 Our goal was to help people develop web components, and we created guides and tools to help people do this.
 While working on this project, we realized that a lot of the things we were making were not necessarily specific to web components.

-To maintain focus within the open-wc project, and to share our work with the larger developer community, we decided to split up the project and create Modern Web.
+To maintain focus within the Open Web Components project, and to share our work with the larger developer community, we decided to split up the project and create Modern Web.
 Open Web Components will gain a renewed focus for web component specific topics, while in Modern Web we will work on generic tools and guides for web development.

 ## The goal for Modern Web